 Demand planning can be a tough challenge for B2B marketers.
 A popular approach to setting B2B marketing goals is to ‘reverse the Demand Waterfall’.
 But this can be misleading.
-The reason: the coming months and years won’t be the same as the previous months and years.
+Reason: the coming months and years won’t be the same as the previous months and years.

 1. Volume: the number of inquiries, leads, opportunities and deals in the different waterfall stages;